Maria Pearson (murderer)

-Maria Pearson (born 12 March 1956), also known as the "UK's forgotten inmate" or the "forgotten prisoner" is a British convicted murderer who is notable for being the United Kingdom's longest-serving female prisoner.
+Maria Pearson (born 12 March 1956), also known as the "UK's forgotten inmate" or the "forgotten prisoner", is a British convicted murderer who is notable for being the United Kingdom's longest-serving female prisoner.
 Having bigamously married a man in 1986 after two previous marriages, she had a violent relationship with him and separated after one month, only to become infuriated and jealous when the man met a new girlfriend.
 Aged 31, she decided to stalk the 23-year-old woman, abusing her and sending threatening letters to her mother.
 Subsequently, she stabbed the young woman 17 times in the street and killed her, twice stabbing her through the heart.
-She received a life sentence, with a minimum tariff of 12 years.
+In July 1987, she received a life sentence, with a minimum tariff of 12 years.

 As of 2023, she has been denied parole nine times.
 She has mostly refused to take part in rehabilitation programmes in prison, and has twice been sent back from open prisons due to repeated poor behaviour such as bullying and intimidation.
 She has refused to acknowledge her guilt and attempted to appeal her conviction on the grounds that, although she did kill the woman, it was "an act of self-defence and provocation".
-She has had many attempts at overturning her conviction, all of which—including her attempts to appeal to the independent miscarriage of justice watchdog the Criminal Cases Review Commission—have failed.
+She has had many attempts at overturning her conviction, all of which–including her attempts to appeal to the independent miscarriage of justice watchdog the Criminal Cases Review Commission–have failed.
 Her most recent parole rejection occurred in February 2023.
-At this time, she was noted for having only served one year less than infamous female UK murderer Myra Hindley, who was never released from prison.
+At this time, she was noted for having served only one year less than infamous female UK murderer Myra Hindley, who was never released from prison.

+She was released and then subsequently recalled in August of 2026 having breached the conditions of her licence.

 Murder

-Maria Pearson, from Hartlepool, had been married two times before and had two children.
-In February 1986, she bigamously married for a third time to Malcolm Pearson, shortly after they had a child together, Maria's third.
+Maria Pearson, from Hartlepool, had been married twice before and had two children.
+In February 1986, she bigamously married for a third time, to Malcolm Pearson; shortly after, they had a child together, Maria's third.
 Their marriage failed, with their relationship being described as "stormy and violent", and they separated after one month.
-Despite this, Maria soon became, as her judge later described, "deeply hostile and resentful" when Malcolm began a new relationship with 23-year-old Janet Newton, with Maria full of "jealousy and bitterness" towards this new love rival.
-Pearson spent a period of time stalking Newton through the streets, shouting abuse at her and sending her mother hate mail, before stabbing her seventeen times with a sheath knife in Grange Road, Hartlepool, including twice through the heart.
+Despite this, Pearson soon became, as her judge later described, "deeply hostile and resentful" when Malcolm Pearson began a new relationship with 23-year-old Janet Newton, with Pearson full of "jealousy and bitterness" towards this new love rival.
+Pearson spent a period of time stalking Newton through the streets, shouting abuse at her and sending her mother hate mail, before, on 18 October 1986, stabbing her seventeen times with a sheath knife in Grange Road, Hartlepool, including twice through the heart.
 The killing was so horrific that police thought that it was a vehicle hit-and-run when they first arrived on the scene.